anuvyklack/windows.nvim/README.md

 # windows.nvim

-- Automatically expand width of the active window with nice animations.
+- Automatically expand width of the current window;
-- Maximize active window.
+- Maximizes and restores the current window.

+And all this with nice animations!

 https://user-images.githubusercontent.com/13056013/190786962-01047891-38b1-4e87-bd9b-e8eca9acc8b8.mp4